taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 (e.g., a transaction that changes two nodes may only apply a subset of the changes due to one of the nodes being concurrently deleted).
 While convenient and usually sufficient, this behavior may not appropriately uphold application invariants.

-This milestone enables a developer to declaratively specify what sorts of concurrent edits should cause a transaction to fail and be marked as conflicted.
+This feature enables a developer to declaratively specify what sorts of concurrent edits should cause a transaction to fail and be marked as conflicted.
-These declarations are known as [constraints](#constraints) and are evaluated as the edit (transaction) is applied.
+These declarations are known as constraints and are evaluated as the edit (transaction) is applied.
-The constraints delivered in this milestone include specifying that a given node still exists and specifying that a given node or field has not been edited (recursively or non-recursively).
+The constraints delivered initially include specifying that a given node still exists and specifying that a given node's value has not been edited.

 ## Schema and schema enforcement

-> Pending
+> In progress

 Schema determines how the data in the Shared Tree is structured and modified based on user-defined rules.
 Nodes in the tree include a _type_ field;
 these types are associated with rules that govern the shape of the data (e.g., which types are allowed in which fields).
 This metadata is stored in the tree ([schema specification](../src/core/schema-stored/README.md)) and the Shared Tree uses it to guarantee that data conforms to the schema even in the face of concurrent editing.
-This milestone exposes the ability to author a schema, create schematized data, and guarantees that edits will never violate that schema.
+This feature exposes the ability to author a schema, create schematized data, and guarantees that edits will never violate that schema.
-It does not provide a type-safe way to view the data—that is enabled by the [type-safe schema API](#type-safe-schema-api) milestone.
+It does not provide a type-safe way to view the data—that is enabled by the [type-safe schema API](#type-safe-schema-api) feature.

 ## Lossless JSON roundtripping

-> Pending
+> In-progress

 Many customer scenarios include the need to migrate existing data into the Shared Tree and export that data.
-Due to its ubiquity, JSON data is the focus of this milestone.
+Due to its ubiquity, JSON data is the focus of this feature.
 The Shared Tree provides two mechanisms to import and export JSON data losslessly:

 -   A [JSON domain](../src/domains/json/jsonDomainSchema.ts) (schema) that defines the mapping between the Shared Tree data model and JSON.